-I spent twenty-plus years inside the Intelligence Community and the Department of Defense.
-I ran organizations with hundreds of highly cleared, highly motivated people.
-I managed task order portfolios worth hundreds of millions of dollars.
-I stood up offices from scratch when the mission demanded it, and I sat in seats labeled Chief of Staff, Staff Director, program manager, and contractor lead across multiple IC agencies.
+I spent more than twenty years inside the Intelligence Community and the Department of Defense.
+I ran organizations with hundreds of cleared, motivated people, managed task order portfolios worth hundreds of millions, and stood up offices from scratch when the mission demanded it.
+The seats had different labels: Chief of Staff, Staff Director, program manager, contractor lead, across multiple IC agencies.

 The titles changed.
 The work didn't.
 In every one of those jobs, I was doing the same thing; making the organization function behind the scenes.
 Not setting strategy.
 Not picking the hill to take.
 Building the machine behind whatever leadership decided and keeping it running.